kinow/auto-mhm-test-domains/README.md

 2. Linux
 3. Autosubmit 4.0.76 (e.g. `pip install autosubmit==4.0.76`)
 4. Docker & Singularity 3.11.x for containers
+5. password-less `sudo` for the user running Autosubmit (as it will try to create the container as part of the workflow)

 For a list of software used, besides `mHM`, see the [`Dockerfile`][dockerfile].

+> NOTE: You can use `visudo`, for example, to enable password-less
+>       `sudo` when building Singularity containers:
+>       `<MY-USER> ALL = NOPASSWD: /usr/local/bin/singularity`

 ## Workflow